What Is the Average Cost of a Home Appraisal in California?

 Welch points out that another popular upgrade product in California is cross-linked polyethylene, commonly called PEX pipe.
 “It’s almost like a rubber tubing where you can bend it around where you need it to go,” says Welch.

-Other improvements such as solar power that can potentially decrease energy costs or act as a backup system are also desirable when there are potential power outages in the region.
+Other improvements, such as solar power that can potentially decrease energy costs or act as a backup system, are also desirable when there are potential power outages in the region.

-Ketcham adds that the modernization of older homes — adding energy-use improvement features or appliances that lower operating costs — can be also helpful to increase the value of a California home.
+Ketcham adds that the modernization of older homes — adding energy-use improvement features or appliances that lower operating costs — can also be helpful to increase the value of a California home.

 What negatively affects a home appraisal in California?